debalin/multiplayer-game-engine/docs/README_v2.md

 engine by simply registering game objects, which draw nothing on the screen (this can be turned on by a boolean flag while registering the game objects).

-Anyway, coming back to the point, the job of my server is to generate the falling stairs and send them as game objects across the network.
+Anyway, coming back to the point, the job of my server is to generate the falling fallingStairs and send them as game objects across the network.
 The clients will receive them and render them on the screen.
 Thus all the heavy-lifting of creating the environment is being done by my server.
 The clients receive this data and send their own (player) game object instances to the server.
 The server renders the players (squares) from the client side on the screen.